Medically reviewed by Dr. Matt Hatch, MD, August 11, 2024.

 How does general anesthesia work?

-Once your surgery is complete, your anesthesiologist will reverse the medication and be with you as you return to consciousness, continually monitoring your breathing, circulation, and oxygen levels.
+Once your surgery is complete, your anesthesiologist will reverse the medication and stay with you as you return to consciousness, continually monitoring your breathing, circulation, and oxygen levels.
 Some patients feel fine as they wake up; others experience symptoms such as nausea, vomiting, or chills.
 Your throat may be sore from the breathing tube.
 Your anesthesiologist will help you manage these symptoms.